If you have been looking through a dusty box filled with old family photos, the chances are that the pictures will be eaten around the edges.

 Are Silverfish Harmful?

 According to the current scientific evidence, silverfish are not harmful to humans, and they are not known to bite or cause rashes.
-However, many people think they can cause harm, considering the way they look.
-To date, these insects are not known to carry pathogens that can transfer and transmit diseases.
+However, many people think they can cause harm, considering how they look.
+These insects are not known to carry pathogens that can transfer and transmit diseases to date.

 But be wary of them if you are prone to allergies, as silverfish are known to trigger them.
 They have scales that they keep shedding over time.
 This can lead to the creation of dust, which can then lead to allergic reactions.